 Sadness and depressive disorders

-Everyone gets sad sometimes.
-It's a normal human emotion and serves a helpful purpose.
-However, if the emotion persists to the point where it begins to interfere with life or the individual becomes really bothered by it, then there may be a depressive disorder.
 Major depression is accompanied by depressed mood or an inability to feel pleasure from previously enjoyed activities.
 Some experience depression as a "blah" mood, an absence of emotion, or increased irritability and anger.
-Others may experience a persistently reduced mood lasting across a few years or more.
+Others may experience a persistently reduced mood lasting across a few years or more and is experienced as a change from their prior overall mood.
+Other symptoms include concentration difficulties or difficulties in making decisions, unintentional weight or appetite change, thoughts of death or suicide, and sleep troubles.

-Many people make the mistake of waiting until it gets too bad until they seek help, or they may take the approach of waiting to do tasks until they feel like it.
-However, this only makes the mountain bigger over time and more overwhelming.
-By seeking the guidance of a professional trained specifically to help you get better, you can expedite the recovery process much faster than if you were to go it alone.
+Don't wait to seek treatment until it gets to be a bigger issue.
+It's often easier to alter the course of symptoms earlier rather than later.
+By seeking the guidance of a professional, you can expedite the recovery process to be much quicker than if you were to try to do it alone.
 Treatment can help to move your world away from grey and help bring color back into your life.

 How does therapy help in the treatment of depression?

 Research shows that cognitive behavioral therapy (CBT) is the most effective treatment for depression.
 This consists of examining the role that thoughts and behaviors have on your feelings.
 It is an active, present-focused, and goal-oriented treatment.
-While some time is used to understand how problems developed, the factors maintaining difficulties are in the present.
+Little by little, we work on things to make them feel less overwhelming.

 Therapy is active in that it takes work and includes regular skills practice outside of session.
 By experiencing temporary discomfort, clients often find that tasks begin to get easier and less overwhelming with time.
 By taking small, manageable steps, you can build the skills to more effectively manage the hurdles you are facing.
 Gradually, we can work towards a more meaningful, purpose-filled life led by what is most important to you.